geneontology/geneontology.github.io/_docs/go-annotations.md

 <!-- if ok to keep, delete from wiki: http://wiki.geneontology.org/index.php/Introduction_to_Annotation-->

 ## Semantics of a GO Annotation
-An association with a gene or gene product product and a GO term is a statement that means:
+An association with a gene or gene product product and a GO term is a statement that means
 + Molecular Function: the molecular activities of gene products
 + Cellular Component: where gene products are active
 + Biological Process: pathways and larger processes made up of the activities of molecular multiple gene products

-+ Note that GO annotations intend to capture the normal, in vivo biological role of genes or gene products.
++ **Note that GO annotations intend to capture the normal, in vivo biological role of genes or gene products**.

 <!-- if ok to keep, delete from wiki: http://wiki.geneontology.org/index.php/Introduction_to_Annotation-->
 ## General Principles of GO Annotations